purport/typeformer/README.md

 To view its usage / subcommands.

-This package requires Node 14+ and Linux.
+This package requires Node 14+, and has only been tested on Linux.